 Taste and Texture Comparison

 Understanding the sensory differences between these two vegetables helps you make better substitution decisions in your recipes.
+For a deeper exploration of flavor differences, see our complete taste guide.

 Flavor Profile